tubiz/woo-paystack/README.md

 ## Changelog

+### 5.5.0 - May 27, 2019 =
+*   Misc: Renamed Diamond Bank to Access Bank (Diamond)
+*   Tweak: Significant cleanup of code formatting and adherence of WordPress coding standards
+*   New: Support for translation

 ### 5.4.2 - February 13, 2019 =
 *   Misc: Remove Paystack fee and Paystack payout amount on the order details page